TELUS-BBA/living-lab/README.md

-# living-lab
+# living-lab-client
-scripts and other fun stuff for the living lab
+Contains scripts and other fun stuff for the client side (nanopi) of the living lab.